awsdocs/aws-go-developer-guide/doc_source/making-requests.rst

     svc := s3.New(sess)

 After you have a service client instance, you can use it to call service operations.
-For more information about configurations, see `Sessions and SDK Configuration <configuring-sdk>`__.
+For more information about configurations, see :ref:`configuring-sdk>`.

 When you create a service client, you can pass in custom configurations so that you don't need to create a session for each configuration.
 The SDK merges the two configurations, overriding session values with your custom configuration.
-For example, in the following snippet, the S3 client uses the ``mySession`` session but overrides the ``Region`` field with a custom value (``us-west-2``):
+For example, in the following snippet, the |S3|
+client uses the ``mySession`` session but overrides the ``Region`` field with a custom value (``us-west-2``):